Last updated 9 October, 2020 by Judy Oakden

 In this paper, we provide an overview of the challenge and previous efforts to address it, an introduction to basic theory and practice of human systems dynamics (HSD) and theoretical foundations for a new approach to evaluation in complex environments, Adaptive Evaluation.
 We demonstrate applications of this new evaluation practice in a case study.
 Finally, we articulate lessons learned and emerging questions.

 Read the article Glenda Eoyang and Judy Oakden wrote about using generic rubrics in complex evaluation settings here.

 Evaluators in Aotearoa New Zealand are increasingly using rubrics in their evaluative practice.
 We now have a working knowledge about using rubrics and have some sense of what makes them more or less effective.
 While rubrics have shifted our evaluation practice, it has not been without challenges.
 Judy observes “I’d put my money on rubrics being here to stay, but I think we need to understand the challenges of using them and mitigate against the risks.”

 In this e-book Judy Oakden and Melissa Weenink explore some of the challenges they have encountered using rubrics in their practice.
-They also include feedback from a discussion during a practice-based session at the ANZEA Conference in Auckland, New Zealand in 2015 where they explored difficulties they and others face with rubrics.
+They also include feedback from a discussion during a practice-based session at the ANZEA Conference in Auckland, New Zealand where they explored difficulties they and others face with rubrics.

 This is a practice-based article by the Kinnect Group members (Julian King, Kate McKegg, Judy Oakden, Nan Wehipeihana).
 It shares the Group’s learnings on the use of evaluative rubrics to deal with the challenge of surfacing values and improving the credibility of evaluation.
 Evaluative rubrics enable values to be dealt with in a more transparent way.
 In the Group’s experience, when evaluators and evaluation stakeholders get clearer about values, evaluative judgments become more credible and warrantable.